RMAC men's basketball tournament

 The Rocky Mountain Athletic Conference Men's Basketball Tournament is the annual conference basketball championship tournament for the Rocky Mountain Athletic Conference.
 The tournament has been held every year since 1993, when the RMAC became an NCAA (National Collegiate Athletic Association) Division II conference.
 It is a single-elimination tournament and seeding is based on regular season records.

-The winner, declared conference champion, receives the conference's automatic bid to the NCAA Men's Division II Basketball Championship.
+The winner receives the RMAC's automatic bid to the NCAA Men's Division II Basketball Championship.